-- 2. For a medicinal product bearing a unique identifier, at least the following information shall be uploaded to the repositories system: - (a) the data elements of the unique identifier in accordance with Article 4(b); - (b) the coding scheme of the product code; - (c) the name and the common name of the medicinal product, the pharmaceutical form, the strength, the pack type and the pack size of the medicinal product, in accordance with the terminology referred to in Article 25(1)(b) and (e) to (g) of the Commission Implementing Regulation (EU) No 520/20128; - (d) the Member State or Member States where the medicinal product is intended to be placed on the market; - (e) where applicable, the code identifying the entry corresponding to the medicinal product bearing the unique identifier in the database referred to in Article 57(1)(l) of Regulation (EU) No 726/2004 of the European Parliament and the Council9; - (f) the name and address of the manufacturer placing the safety features; - (g) the name and address of the marketing authorisation holder;
+- 2. For a medicinal product bearing a unique identifier, at least the following information shall be uploaded to the repositories system: - (a) the data elements of the unique identifier in accordance with Article 4(b); - (b) the coding scheme of the product code; - (c) the name and the common name of the medicinal product, the pharmaceutical form, the strength, the package type and the package size of the medicinal product, in accordance with the terminology referred to in Article 25(1)(b) and (e) to (g) of the Commission Implementing Regulation (EU) No 520/20128; - (d) the Member State or Member States where the medicinal product is intended to be placed on the market; - (e) where applicable, the code identifying the entry corresponding to the medicinal product bearing the unique identifier in the database referred to in Article 57(1)(l) of Regulation (EU) No 726/2004 of the European Parliament and the Council9; - (f) the name and address of the manufacturer placing the safety features; - (g) the name and address of the marketing authorisation holder; - (h) a list of wholesalers who are designated by the marketing authorisation holder, by means of a written contract, to store and distribute the products covered by his marketing authorisation on his behalf. - 3.
+The information referred to in paragraph 2 shall be uploaded to the repositories system either through the hub or through a national or supranational repository.